-- the of none that states Complainants The the published by pamphlet/brochures/advertisements Respondent No. 1 in respect to the subject matter project had disclosed fact related to mortgage of the said premises in favour of Respondent No. 4.
-The Complainants craved leave to refer to such published pamphlets/brochures/advertisements Respondent No. 1 in respect to the said project at the time of hearing of the instant application. - The Complainants stated that the Respondent No. 4 had also never taken any steps to ensure compliance of aforesaid Rule 6 of Master Circular dated July 1, 2015, by Respondent No. 1. - m) The Complainants therefore stated that there exists a deep rooted conspiracy between the Respondents, interse, in matter related to the mortgage of the said premises and thereafter selling the mortgaged flats to innocent buyers like Complainants.
-The Respondent No. 4 and 5 in deep rooted conspiracy with Respondent No. 1 to 3 is abusing the statutory powers conferred under the SARFAESI Act and the Rules framed there under by taking action under the said SARFAESI ACT which is severely affecting the ownership right, title and interest of the complainants in respect to the said flat. - n) The Complainants, in the given facts, alongwith other flat owners of the said premises had made detailed representation dated 30.04.2024 to the Respondent No. 4 and 5 with request to refrain itself from taking any steps, in the matter, which would prejudice the ownership right, title and possession of the complainants in the said flat.
-Unfortunately the Complainants had not received any reply from the Respondent No. 4 and 5 in answer to the said representation. - o) In the given facts Complainants alongwith other flat owners on 06.05.2024 had also resented letter of complaint, against the respondents, to the police authorities. - p) The Complainants are the bonafide purchaser of the said flat for valuable consideration.
+k) The Complainants states that none of the K) pamphlet/brochures/advertisements published by the Respondent No. 1 in respect to the subject matter project had disclosed fact related to mortgage of the said premises in favour of Respondent No. 4.
+The Complainants craved leave to refer to such pamphlets/brochures/advertisements published by the Respondent No. 1 in respect to the said project at the time of hearing of the instant application.
+1) The Complainants stated that the Respondent No. 4 had also never taken any steps to ensure compliance of aforesaid Rule 6 of Master Circular dated July 1, 2015, by Respondent No. 1. m) The Complainants therefore stated that there exists a deep rooted conspiracy between the Respondents, interse, in matter related to the mortgage of the said premises and thereafter selling the mortgaged flats to innocent buyers like Complainants.
+The Respondent No. 4 and 5 in deep rooted conspiracy with Respondent No. 1 to 3 is abusing the statutory powers conferred under the SARFAESI Act and the Rules framed there under by taking action under the said SARFAESI ACT which is severely affecting the ownership right, title and interest of the complainants in respect to the said flat. n) The Complainants, in the given facts, alongwith other flat owners of the said premises had made detailed representation dated - 30.04.2024 to the Respondent No. 4 and 5 with request to refrain itself from taking any steps, in the matter, which would prejudice the ownership right, title and possession of the complainants in the said flat.
+Unfortunately the Complainants had not received any reply from the Respondent No. 4 and 5 in answer to the said representation. o) In the given facts Complainants alongwith other flat owners on 06.05.2024 had also resented letter of complaint, against the respondents, to the police authorities. p) The Complainants are the bonafide purchaser of the said flat for valuable consideration.
 The Respondents are actively taking steps to physically dispossess the Complainants from the said flat.
-The Respondents are also taking steps to create third party interest instant in the said flat. - q) The Complainants are in constant fear and anxiety of being dispossessed by the Respondents from the said flat. - r) The Complainants stated that in light of the solemn judgment and order dated 14.02.2022 passed by the Hon'ble Supreme Court of India in Special Leave to Appeal (C) No. 1861-1871/2022 (Union Bank of India Vs. Rajasthan Real Estate Regulatory Authority & Ors.)
-RERA Authority has the jurisdiction to entertain the instant
+The Respondents are also taking steps to create third party interest instant in the said flat.
+The Compleinants are in constant foor and anyiety of the ( q) The Complainants are in constant fear and anxiety of being disposeesed by the Respondents from the said flat dispossessed by the Respondents from the said flat. r) The Complainants stated that in light of the solemn judgment and 1) order dated 14.02.2022 passed by the Hon'ble Supreme Court of India in Special Leave to Appeal (C) No. 1861-1871/2022 (Union) India in Special Leave to Appeal (C) No. 1861-1871/2022 (Union Bank of India Vs. Rajasthan Real Estate Regulatory Authority & a) An appropriate order and/or direction restraining the Respondents their men, agents and officers from dispossessing the Complainants from the said flat.